lorinachey/isaacsim-ros2-docker/README.md

 `docker build -t ros2-isaacsim:latest .`

 ### Run the Container
 You can change the `ROS_DOMAIN_ID` to match the host network.
-Note that in order for networking to run properly between container and host, you must NOT be running Docker in rootless mode.
+Note that in order for networking to run properly between container and host, you must **NOT be running Docker in rootless mode**.

 Make sure to update the run command with the correct device input for your controller, if using one.